 Stability is vital for sensitive measurement systems.
 It is the key parameter that determines the precision and accuracy of such systems.
 Like a voltage reference in a voltmeter, the frequency and phase of a laser must be referenced to a stable source.
-In this technical note we look at offset phase locking in optical systems as a method to transfer the stability of one optical system to another.
+In this technical note, we look at offset phase locking in optical systems as a method to transfer the stability of one optical system to another.

 Optical Offset Phase Locking (in a nutshell)

-To put it simply, offset phase locking stabilizes phase difference between two lasers.
+To put it simply, offset phase locking stabilizes the phase difference between two lasers.
 This is done by first measuring the phase difference of the lasers and second, by feeding back to modify the frequency of one of the lasers to stabilize the phase difference.

 Measuring the phase difference between two lasers is a relatively simple process combining the outputs of the two lasers (via a beamsplitter or similar) and illuminating a photodetector with the combined beam.
-The result is analogous to a mixing process, and produces an oscillating signal at the difference frequency of the two lasers.
+The result is analogous to a mixing process and produces an oscillating signal at the difference frequency of the two lasers.
 We can refer to this as a beat note.

 The power at the photodetector can be described through the following equations: